Bernstein-Sato polynomials of hyperplane arrangements

-The $ b $-function (i.e. Bernstein-Sato polynomial) $ b_{f}(s) $ is the minimal polynomial of the action of $ s $ on $ M/tM $.
-Since $ M/tM $ is holonomic, the $ b $-function exists if $ X $ is (relatively) compact or $ X, f $ are algebraic.
-This implies also that the $ b $-function of an algebraic function coincides with the $ b $-function of the associated analytic function.
-Restricting to the stalk at $ x \in D $, we can also define the local $ b $-function $ b_{f,x}(s) $.
-Note that the global $ b $-function is the least common multiple of the local $ b $-functions if $ X $ is affine or Stein.
-In the case $ D $ is an affine cone, the global $ b $-function coincides with the local $ b $-function at $ 0 $.
+such that $f^{s}$ is sent to $1\otimes 1$, where $s=-\dd_tt$, see \cite{Ka1}, \cite{Ma1}.
+Note that $\B_f$ is the direct image of $\Oc_{X}$ by the graph embedding $i_f:X\to X\times\C$ as a $\D$-module, and the action of $\D_{X\times\C}$ on $\B_f$ is defined by identifying $1\otimes 1$ with the delta function $\delta(t-f)$. \sk The Bernstein-Sato polynomial (that is, the $b$-function) $b_f(s)$ is the minimal polynomial of the action of $s$ on $M/tM$.
+Since $M/tM$ is holonomic, the Bernstein-Sato polynomial exists if $X$ is (relatively) compact or if $X, f$ are algebraic.
+This implies also that the Bernstein-Sato polynomial of an algebraic function coincides with the Bernstein-Sato polynomial of the associated analytic function.
+Restricting to the stalk at $x\in D$, we can also define the local Bernstein-Sato polynomial $b_{f,x}(s)$.
+Note that the global Bernstein-Sato polynomial is the least common multiple of the local Bernstein-Sato polynomials if $X$ is affine or Stein.
+In the case $D$ is an affine cone, the global Bernstein-Sato polynomial coincides with the local Bernstein-Sato polynomial at $0$. \sk By Kashiwara \cite{Ka2} and Malgrange \cite{Ma2}, $\B_f$ has the filtration $V$ (indexed by $\Q$) together with a canonical isomorphism of perverse sheaves